emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

   ![Fig 10.
 Step 3](/img/tdd-fail/step3.svg)
 </figure>

 **(4)** Start writing a unit test for the entry point, but *instead of immediately trying to solve the problem*, intentionally defer writing any implementation logic!
-Instead, break down the problem by dreaming up all of the objects you wish you had at your disposal (e.g. "This controller would be simple if only it could depend on something that gave it revenue by month and on something else that gave it costs by month")
+Instead, break down the problem by dreaming up all of the objects you wish you had at your disposal (e.g. "This controller would be simple if only it could depend on something that gave it revenue by month and on something else that gave it costs by month").

 This step improves your design by encouraging small, single-purpose units by default.